How to Create an Eye-Catching GitHub Landing Page in Minutes

 With GitHub Pages, deploying your landing page is a straightforward process that takes only a few minutes.

-Ideal for Open Source & Personal Projects
+Ideal For Open Source & Personal Projects

 GitHub Pages is perfect for open-source projects, portfolios, or technical documentation, offering seamless integration with GitHub repositories.